leomccormack/Spatial_Audio_Framework/README.md

 * **Ville Pulkki** - algorithm design
 * **Juhani Paasonen** - C programmer

-## License

-This software is dual-licensed.
-By default, this software is provided permissively under the terms of the [ISC License](https://choosealicense.com/licenses/isc/); since all of the core (non-optional) modules are licensed as such.
-However, including and enabling certain optional modules, which are instead provided under the copy-left [GNU GPLv2 License](https://choosealicense.com/licenses/gpl-2.0/), will mean that the use of this software is instead governed by the GNU GPLv2 licencing terms.

-For full licensing terms see [LICENSE.md](LICENSE.md).

-Furthermore, while we do not impose any copyleft licensing philosophies for the ISC licensed modules, we would still appreciate it if any improvements and/or bug fixes are also merged into this public repository where possible :- )

 ## References

 [1] Zaunschirm M, Scho"rkhuber C, Ho"ldrich R. **Binaural rendering of Ambisonic signals by head-related impulse response time alignment and a diffuseness constraint**.